dtercero/my-portfolio/README.md

 # David Tercero's Portfolio

 This is my professional portfolio.
-It uses AWS and ReactJS
+It uses AWS and ReactJS.

+# Technologies Used

+Git and github
+SSH